danielballan/pims2-prototype/README.md

   *The usage `pims.open(file).read()` is still satisfyingly succinct and rhymes nicely with the opening files in Python `open(file).read()`.
-Reading a file with PIMS will feel like reading a file with Python, but instead of bytes one gets lazy array-like objects.*
+Reading a file with PIMS will feel like reading a file with Python, but instead of returning an iterable of lines, it returns a lazy array-like object, which can be treated as an iterable sequence of images.*

 * **Use Dask** Embrace dask arrays, leaving behind PIMS' lazy array-like classes `FramesSequence` and `FramesSequenceND`.